Theme Scientist is an A/B testing app for Shopify.

 For more info about analytics differences see Discrepancies between Shopify and other software .

-When you start an A/B test, the 2 themes will swap at 12:01am every day until the test ends.
+When you start an A/B test, the 2 themes or products will swap at 12:01am every day until the test ends.

 The reason for swapping once per day rather than multiple times per day is so that most visitors will see the same theme version during their daily interaction.